Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Introduction

+Our results in this direction were inspired by the proof in \cite{CI} that the quotient of a complete intersection has the WLP.
+There subtle but strong use is made of the fact that the Hilbert function of a complete intersection is both symmetric and unimodal, and it is unclear when our Artinian module in question may have symmetric or unimodal Hilbert function.

-Motivated by wanting to show that $M$ has the Weak Lefschetz, we spent a significant time discussing when $M$ has symmetric and unimodal Hilbert function.
-As is well-known, complete intersections are Gorenstein, hence have symmetric Hilbert functions.
-There is not a widely-known analogue for the Gorenstein condition for modules of finite length, however, there is a proposed analogue defined in \cite{MK} (see Definition \ref{symgor}) that suits our needs perfectly.
-Using \cite{MK}, we are able to determine when $M$ has symmetric Hilbert function (see Proposition \ref{symhilb}).
-Moreover, using this, we are able to determine when $M$ has unimodal Hilbert function (see Proposition \ref{unimodal}).
-While the use of such results was to determine when $M$ has the Weak Lefschetz, we find they are of independent interest.
+The symmetry of the Hilbert function of a complete intersection comes from the fact that a complete intersection is Gorenstein, and Gorenstein algebras are well-known to have symmetric Hilbert functions.
+There is not a widely-known analogue for the Gorenstein condition for modules of finite length, however, there is a proposed analogue defined in \cite{MK} (see Definition \ref{def: symgor}) that suits our needs perfectly.
+Using Definition \ref{def: symgor} and a main result of \cite{MK} (Theorem \ref{thm: MKthm}) we are able to determine when $M$ has symmetric Hilbert function in Proposition \ref{prop: symhilb}.
+Moreover, using this, we are able to determine when $M$ has unimodal Hilbert function in Proposition \ref{prop: unimodal}.
+While the use of such results was to determine when $M$ has the WLP, they hold independently of $M$ having the WLP, unlike (\cite{ffp}, Corollary 3.9).